 Partially Drain Out the Pool Water

-Check your pool cover instructions to see if they specify how low the water should be when winterizing.
+Check your pool cover instructions to see if they specify how to drain a pool for winterization.
 Mesh covers tend to require an in-ground pool level around one foot below the waterline tile.
 Thicker covers designed to float usually need the water level lowered three to five inches.
-Learn about other handy household tips for weathering the winter.

 Remove and Clean the Pool Filter

 Cartridge filters are a bit easier, but you still need to remove the cartridge and its connector hoses for storage.
 This is also the time to drain booster pumps, chlorinators and other components your in-ground pool may use.